Showing posts with label Prohibition. Show all posts

 By Jane Feehan

 Prohibition (1920-1933) proved to be a financial boon to organized crime as well as to the adventurous.
-Illicit liquor trafficking also benefited the Bahamas where much of it was traded and stored before it made its way to the speakeasies, warehouses and alcove hideaways along the South Florida coast.
+Illicit liquor trafficking also benefited The Bahamas where much of it was traded and stored before it made its way to the speakeasies, warehouses and alcove hideaways along the South Florida coast.

 About forty miles off Miami lies the small island of Bimini, part of the Bahamian archipelago.
 Today it is known more for its game fishing opportunities than for its role during the Prohibition era when its dangerous shoals provided cover for smugglers.
 Before the 1920s, island inhabitants made a subsistence living off the “wracks” or wrecks of ships that met their demise atop those shoals.